ripple-unmaintained/ripple-lib-java/README.md

     - thread execution context
       - runOnUiThread
     - easily unbind handlers in onDestroy/onSemanticallyEtc
   - Class path patcher for android needs testing on 2.x
   - Binary parsing
   - Documentation
-  - General cleanup of code / api surface
+  - General cleanup/stabilisation of code / api surface
+  - Generate keypair for particular account_id from a master_seed

 Examples:

-  See in examples/ folder
+  - See in examples/ folder